 Since Shavuot is associated with the giving of the law, all around the world, the Jewish People will attend synagogue today to hear Exodus 19 and 20, which include the Ten Commandments.

-Tonight, as many stayed up all night to study the Torah, the Megilat Ruth (Book of Ruth) is also read.
-The harvest scenes described in Ruth are in keeping with this harvest festival.
+The Megilat Ruth (Book of Ruth) was also read because the harvest scenes described in Ruth are in keeping with this harvest festival.